AI-Watch/AI-watch-T6-X/README.md

 </tr>
 <tr>
 <td><code>uptake</code></td>
-<td>One of the values from the <a href="https://ipsoeu.github.io/taxonomy/uptake/2019">IPS uptake taxonomy</a></td>
+<td>One of the values of AI uptake identified in the report <a href=" "https://www.doi.org/10.2760/039619">Overview of the use and impact of AI in public services in the EU</a></td>
 <td>
-<p>The level of uptake of the service.
-It basically corresponds to the percentage of stakeholders using the service.</p>
+<p>The purpose of AI update of the service.</p>
 </td>
 </tr>
 </tbody>